DiscordUnity/DiscordUnity/README.md

+#DISCLAIMER This library is now outdated for atleast a year and discord has changed a lot over this period of time so it expect it to not work.
+But feel free to download source code and update it with the documentation of discord api.
 # DiscordUnity
 A DiscordAPI made for Unity and only usable for Unity.
 It contains special features to make it all work.